oscar-bender-stone/honors-thesis/source/index.typ

   abstract: [Welkin is a formalized programming language to store information.
     We introduce its use cases and rigorously define its syntax and semantics.
-    From there, we introduce the bootstrap, making Welkin completely self-contained under the meta-theory of Peano Arithmetic.],
+    From there, we introduce the bootstrap, making Welkin completely self-contained under the meta-theory of Goedel's System T (equi-consistent to Peano Arithmetic).],
   bibliography: bibliography("references.bib"),
 )